Pr0tectedV0id/service-fabric-dotnet-key-functions/README.md

 # Azure Service Fabric Key Functions Simple Project

 ## Introduction

-Azure Service Fabric is an amazing framework.
-However, there remains a lot of concepts for you to understand.
+This C# solution project is trying to help you understand all the key functions in Azure Service Fabric by simplest and shortest codes.

-This C# solution project will help you to understand all the key functions in Azure Service Fabric.
-They will be presented with the simplest and shortest codes.
+You can use this project as your first Azure Service Fabric example and sample.
 <br/>
 <br/>
 <br/>